-A camera app that uses peaks in the user's heartbeat to emphasize the meaningful moments of everyday life.
+A camera app that uses the peaks of the user's heartbeat to capture the meaningful moments of everyday life.

 From posting our latest images on Facebook or Instagram to taking burst pictures with our iPhones, we increasingly drown in a sea of captured images.

 One of the challenges that comes with this image overload is how to make sense of all these data and how to filter the meaningful moments out of it.

 Projects such as Microsoft’s Sense Cam or Google’s recent Clips Lifelogging Cam tries to employ machine learning and AI to separate the mundane from the exciting.

 Rather than letting an ‘outside’ AI algorithm decide which moments to emphasize, Pulsecam explores how can we use our body’s own biofeedback reactions to automatically decide what is worth capturing.

 Pulsecam has two parts - an iWatch that measures the wearer’s heartbeat and an iPhone application that captures the images.

 The iWatch measures transmits the wearer’s heartbeat to the iPhone which takes a picture for every heartbeat sent to it.

 The images are then cropped according to changes in the measured heartbeat, showing a bigger slice of the images that were taken in phases in that the heartbeat suddenly accelerated.

 Pictures taken in those moments are shown almost in their entirety while images taken in ‘calmer’ moments and phases of slower heartbeats are cropped to a one pixel width, becoming beautiful patterns of almost visual noise.